Energy in Georgia (country): Solar power

-Solar energy is the process of converting electromagnetic radiation into electrical energy.
-Solar energy can be used to power homes, businesses, and new electric vehicles through the use of solar panels.
-One drawback of solar energy is that on cloudy days, where not as much sunlight can get through, there is not as much energy generated.
-Even though the panels may not get enough sunlight on these days, they are still able to collect energy to power homes and businesses.
-The energy stored is put into lithium ion batteries.
-Then most of the lithium ion batteries are used to power electronics such as cell phones, laptops, toothbrushes, and now electric vehicles.
-These batteries are optimal for use because they can be recharged and reused.
-Additionally solar powered products have become a new wave of renewable energy.
-Everyday products such as chargers, fans, flashlights, and calculators can be found with solar powered options.

 Solar energy in Georgia is widely available, due to high average insolation.

 In 2021, Georgia contracted Abu Dhabi's Masdar to develop a 100-megawatt solar power project in a move to diversify the country's energy mix.
 The government is on a mission to reduce greenhouse gasses by this new implementation of alternative energy.
 It is expected that by 2030 greenhouse gasses will be reduced by 29.25 Mt CO2eq, which may be a result of the renewable energy options.

-Hydro power & Natural Gas
+Hydro power and natural gas

-In the colder months of the year the average temperature in Georgia can get down to around 50°F. Since the temperatures are very cold, it is hard for the government to rely on hydropower.
+In the colder months of the year the average temperature in Georgia can get down to around 10°C. Since the temperatures are very cold, it is hard for the government to rely on hydropower.
 In place of hydropower, the main source of power in the winter is natural gas.
 The two sources of energy use a mutualistic relationship to optimize energy potential.
 In 2019 the country consumed 84,756 million cubic feet of natural gas.
 The natural gas is imported from Armenia, Azerbaijan, Russia, and Turkey.

 In 2019 Georgia produced 8.93 terawatt hours per year from hydropower.
 The Georgian National Energy and Water Supply Regulatory Commission controls the use of hydropower.
 As of 2020, Georgia produced 3818 MW from hydropower.
 Although hydropower is not used much in the winter due to the temperature, in the summer it is one of the highest energy producers.
 However, an issue that may occur with rising temperature will affect evaporation.
 High hydropower use creates a chain link reaction that increases evaporation, which then increases precipitation, and leads to an increase in river flow.